laila-chammaa/realtime-chat-app/README.md

 features: emojis get read as emojis, scrolling, button to go down to the most recent message

+new: added unit, integration and end-to-end tests with jest and puppeteer!

 larger scale project with 7 components, each with css file, used modern project structure

 used state hooks and props for data flow